mongodb/mongo-java-driver/driver-core/src/test/resources/client-side-encryption/README.rst

 crypt_shared_ is released alongside the server. crypt_shared_ is only available in versions 6.0 and above.

-mongocryptd is released alongside the server. mongocryptd is available in versions 4.2 and above.
+Drivers SHOULD prefer testing a version of crypt_shared_ that matches the server version being tested.

-Drivers MUST run all tests with mongocryptd on at least one platform for all tested server versions.
+Driver tests on server versions less than 6.0 SHOULD use mongocryptd.

-Drivers MUST run all tests with crypt_shared_ on at least one platform for all tested server versions.
-For server versions < 6.0, drivers MUST test with the latest major release of crypt_shared_.
-Using the latest major release of crypt_shared_ is supported with older server versions.
+Drivers MUST continue to run all tests with mongocryptd on at least one platform for all tested server versions.

 Note that some tests assert on mongocryptd-related behaviors (e.g. the ``mongocryptdBypassSpawn`` test).